-You are expected to attend each of our scheduled Tuesday evening classes, and to be on time.
+You are expected to attend each class session, and to be on time.
 Be punctual and plan to stay for the entire class.
 Students who repeatedly arrive late and leave at break will have their grades lowered.
 If you need to leave early, see me before class; otherwise you are expected to remain until the class is over.